Julia (programming language): Current and future platforms

 Pico versions of the Pi are known to no work (since using the M-profile Arm, not running under Linux; not yet supported).
 Julia is now supported in Raspbian while support is better for newer Pis, e.g., those with Armv7 or newer; the Julia support is promoted by the Raspberry Pi Foundation.

 On some platforms, Julia may need to be compiled from source code (e.g., the original Raspberry Pi), with specific build options, which has been done and unofficial pre-built binaries (and build instructions) are available.

 Julia has also been built for 64-bit RISC-V (has tier 3 support), i.e. has some supporting code in core Julia.

 While Julia requires an operating system by default, and has no official support to run without, or on embedded system platforms such as Arduino, Julia code has still been run on it, with some limitations, i.e. on a baremetal 16 MHz 8-bit (ATmega328P) AVR-microcontroller Arduino with 2 KB RAM (plus 32 KB of flash memory).

 Adoption

-Julia has been adopted at many universities including MIT, Stanford, UC Berkeley, Ferdowsi University of Mashhad and the University of Cape Town.
+Julia has been adopted at many universities including MIT, Stanford, UC Berkeley, Technical University of Munich, Ferdowsi University of Mashhad and the University of Cape Town.
 Large private firms across many sectors have adopted the language including Amazon, IBM, JP Morgan AI Research, and ASML.
 Julia has also been used by government agencies including NASA and the FAA, as well as every US national energy laboratory.